 For example, they might requeen as a matter of course in the late fall each year, just as part of their annual checklist of things to be done.
 There is a broodless period in late fall, as the colony “slims” itself, ready for the cold months.
 New queens can be introduced reasonably easily at this time, with the rest of the bees being less concerned about a newcomer than at other times of the year.

-Technically, requeening is what you will do when you recognize that the queen has been lost and you introduce a new queen.
-That's a pretty reactive form of requeening, but requeening it is.
+Technically, requeening is what you will do when you recognize the queen has been lost and introduce a new queen.
+That’s a reactive form of requeening, but requeening it is.

 Of course, requeening has a victim.
 A queen that was initially productive for quite some has to be taken from the hive.
 But where does she go?